BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 >
 > To make a new directory and move the raw data: `mkdir raw_data; mv *fastq.gz raw_data`
 >
-> To move all the old output that we generated `mkdir old_outputs; mv * old_outputs`
+> To move all the old output that we generated: `mv * old_outputs`
 >
 > Then make output folder for each step in the process: `mkdir trimmed_reads; mkdir sam_bam`
 >
 > Then rerun the for loops but change the file path for the input and output data.
 >
-> For example this is how the cutadapt command will look:
+> For example the cutadapt command can be done with a loop as shown below.
+> NOTE: The following solution still has one small typo error in it.
+See if you can find the error and get the code to run.
+>
 >```html
 > for filename in raw_data/*.tiny.fastq.gz
 >do